 How I make it

-Place a large frying pan over a medium heat and add the olive oil.
+Meanwhile, place a large frying pan over a medium heat and add the olive oil.
 When it’s hot add the fennel seeds and the chilli and stir around for a couple of minutes.
 Then add the onion and the garlic and cook until they are soft and transparent.

 Next add the courgette, the fennel, the tomatoes and the vegetable stock.
 Cover and leave to simmer for five minutes.